 To avoid a BLEVE, you just need to remove one of these things from the equation: boiling oil, or a spark.
 The best way to ensure that is just to follow a careful procedure when you fry.
 Develop a technique (or a protocol, to be dramatic) and follow it closely.
 That alone will cut down on mistakes and risk.

-To head it off from the start, you can keep the oil from getting too hot, which will soothe the seething boil and reduce the vapor being produced by the fryer.
+To head it off from the start, you can keep the oil from getting too hot.
+This will soothe the seething boil and reduce the vapor being produced by the fryer.
 No fumes, no fire.
 However, you still need the thing to get hot enough to fry the turkey, so you can’t just turn it down and hope for the best.

 To add a level of certainty, you can work to prevent the fryer from boiling over and dripping down the sides of the fryer vessel.
-Don’t overfill with oil, and be sure to leave room for the oil level to rise when the turkey is added, as well as room so that the bubbles don’t rise above the edge of the fryer when it starts boiling.
+Don’t overfill.
+Be sure to leave room for the oil level to rise when the turkey is added.
+You’ll also need an inch or two of room so that the bubbles don’t spill over the edge of the fryer.
 The fumes won’t ignite unless the flame gets to the oil.

-Finally, you can (and should) also turn off the heat source for the fryer once the turkey is ready to be dropped in.
+Finally, you can (and should) also turn off the heat source for the fryer once you’re ready to drop the turkey in.
 This means that even if the fryer does boil over, the oil will not contact a direct flame, and it will not explode.